Banteay Srei (or Banteay Srey) is a 10th century Cambodian temple dedicated

 first time in the history of Khmer architecture, whole scenes of mythological subject-matter are depicted on the

-serving to support the weight of the superstructure, while others are purely decorative in purpose.
-The lintels at
+purpose, serving to support the weight of the superstructure, while others are purely decorative in purpose.
+The

-Banteay Srei are beautifully carved, rivalling those of the 9th century Preah Ko style
+lintels at Banteay Srei are beautifully carved, rivalling those of the 9th century Preah Ko style in quality.

 Many niches in the temple walls contain carvings of devatas or dvarapalas.

-dvarapala (an armed protector of the temple) and devata (demi-goddess), the false door, and the colonette.
-Indeed,
+protector of the temple) and devata (demi-goddess), the false door, and the colonette.
+Indeed, decorative carvings

-decorative carvings seem to cover almost every available surface.
-According to pioneering Angkor scholar Maurice
+seem to cover almost every available surface.
+According to pioneering Angkor scholar Maurice Glaize, "Given the

-it the highest priority."
-At Banteay Srei, wrote Glaize, "the work relates more closely to the art of the goldsmith
+priority."
+At Banteay Srei, wrote Glaize, "the work relates more closely to the art of the goldsmith or to carving

-concentric rectangular enclosures constructed on an east-west axis.
-A causeway stituated on the axis leads from an
+rectangular enclosures constructed on an east-west axis.
+A causeway stituated on the axis leads from an outer

-outer gopura, or gate, to the third or outermost of the three enclosures.
-The inner enclosure contains the
+gopura, or gate, to the third or outermost of the three enclosures.
+The inner enclosure contains the sanctuary,

-sanctuary, consisting of an entrance chamber and three towers, as well as two buildings conventionally referred to
+consisting of an entrance chamber and three towers, as well as two buildings conventionally referred to as

 The outer Gopura